|

 ACCOMMODATIONS: We recommend using Booking.com since they have widest range of accommodations available from hostels, boutique hotels, luxury chains, aparthotels, at the best prices.
 Check out our accommodation guides for specific recommended hotels.

 WHAT TO PACK: If you’re bringing your phone, be sure to bring this plug adapter, this power bank, and this wrist strap.
 They’ve been lifesavers for us!
-You can see our other packing essentials posts at 15 Items We Take and Germany Packing List.
+You can see our other packing essentials posts at 15 Items We Take, our Germany Packing List and our men’s packing guide.

 TICKETS & TOURS: For guided tours, day trips, private tours, and skip-the-line tickets, Get Your Guide is our go-to!